atyasha2054/FARMEASY/README.md

 📌 **Models are in the master branch.** Please check the `master` branch for all trained models and implementation details.

 ## **Acknowledgment**
 This project was developed as part of an academic research study under the guidance of our faculty at **Heritage Institute of Technology**.
-We extend our gratitude to **Professor Subhajit Dutta** for his valuable insights and support.
+We extend our gratitude to **Professor Subhajit Dutta sir** for his valuable insights and support.

 ## **Team**